matejcho/matejcho/README.md

 - 👋 Hi, I’m @matejcho and I am a junior Full-Stack Web Developer.
 - 👀 I’m interested in web and mobile app development, also deep learning.
-- 🌱 I’m currently learning Flutter, Python and React
+- 🌱 I’m currently learning Python, React and Angular
 - 📫 You can reach me via this e-mail, matej.gjozinski@gmail.com

 <!---